AmericanEagle/Mozu/README.md

 The /dev/css/ path will be where the LESS files concatenate into a style.css file to be used locally.

 >The /images/ and /js/ folders are optional.
-You can utilize the /images/ and /js/ folders when developing locally ñ but using the Mozu default /resources/ folder accomplishes the same thing more or less.
+You can utilize the /images/ and /js/ folders when developing locally ‚Äì but using the Mozu default /resources/ folder accomplishes the same thing more or less.

-An annoying thing youíll have to do for now is to remove all references of the {{themeSettings}} calls in your Less files.
+An annoying thing you‚Äôll have to do for now is to remove all references of the {{themeSettings}} calls in your Less files.
 Thankfully, the only two files that contain these calls are /base/variables.less and /modules/page-header.less.
-If those references are still in, the Less files wonít be able to compile.
-I would make a copy of those files on your local CPU for future reference as once youíre done working locally you can utilize these theme settings again.
+If those references are still in, the Less files won‚Äôt be able to compile.
+I would make a copy of those files on your local CPU for future reference as once you‚Äôre done working locally you can utilize these theme settings again.

 Now in your CMD, run the following command: